 How do I get there?

 I suppose that depends on where you are coming from!!!
 Phuket has an international airport with direct flights from Bangkok and many international departures in Asia, Europe, and some connecting through the middle east.
+Check out the Covid entry rules at TAT.
+The Tourism Authority of Thailand.

 Are there any other things visitors might find helpful when they first arrive on the island?